 Who better to serve the role of most trusted adviser? in addition to their systems orientation, and their ability to run the numbers, accountants had perspective.
 Over their career, the accountant served hundreds of businesses.
 They were witness to outrageous successes… and unnecessary failures.
 They gained a sixth-sense for what worked and what did not.
 They shared their insights and concerns.
 The business owner viewed their accountant’s coaching as the key to their making the leap to greater success.
 No wonder that many accountant-client relationships turned into friendships that lasted a lifetime.

 Times changed.
 I am not sure exactly when, maybe the turning point was in the late 80’s or early 90’s, but there was a gradual evolution away from treating an accountant as a most trusted adviser.
 They became regarded more like a vendor serving commodity services.
 Now, add in the prevalence of inexpensive and highly functional accounting software, payroll and tax preparation services, merging accounting firms, and globalization.
-Most business owners do not even have a trusted client-accountant relationship.
+Most business owners do not even have a trusted client-accountant relationship, but if you’d like a relationship with your accountant like I have discribed above then have a look at this site as these may be the right accountants for you.

 What’s old is new again.